josephkloiber/TenMinuteConcepts/experiment-sampling/sampleDemonstration.md

 an alternative method.

 ## The challenge
-Estimate the value of $\pi$ using two different sampling methods:
+Estimate the value of \pi using two different sampling methods:
 + Monte Carlo
 + Latin Square